oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

   ![Open a pull request.](./images/git-hub-branch-browser-create-pull-request.png " ")

 3. Enter the title for the pull request, **include your WMS ID** (you can find that by visiting the [WMS](http://bit.ly/oraclewms)) in the title.
 PRs will not be approved without this ID.
+Check your pull request against the **General requirements** and the short **Checklist**.
+Refer to the QA document for the complete list.
+If your pull request satisfies all the requirements, less time will be spent on back-and-forth communications, and your changes will be in production as soon as possible.
+Add **x** in the brackets to check that item on the checklist.

 4. Click **Create pull request**.
     ![Include WMS id in pull request title.](./images/git-hub-pull-request-title-comment.png " ")
   A status page is displayed indicating that you have created a pull request along with the request number (for example, #1770), that it is pending review, and that merging is blocked.
+The LiveLabs admin team will review your PR within 1 business day.

-  When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **upstream/main** repository (production).
+5. When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **upstream/main** repository (production).

   When the pull request is approved and merged into the **upstream/main** repository, two emails are sent to the e-mail account associated with your GitHub account.